juni-b-queer/bsky-remind-me-bot/README.md

 But anyway, feel free to open issues or PRs!
 Thanks!

 ## Credits/License stuff
-This project was created using `bun init` in bun v1.0.2.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.
+This project was created using `bun init` [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

 Other than that idk, just be responsible, be smart, don't spam, and give me credit where it's due.